PhD Candidate

 Ambassador, Reconciliation Canada

 “The salmon are so iconic for us.
-They’re the very essence of who we are.”
-Dr. Chief Robert Joseph on our shared responsibility to protect wild Pacific salmon.
+They’re the very essence of who we are,” says Dr. Chief Robert Joseph about our shared responsibility to protect wild Pacific salmon.

 Claudia Lake